 The following keywords can be used in this section:

 LowLevel: is any of the semiempirical methods implemented in MOPAC2016.
-PM7 is the default method (you do not need to specify it).
 You can use a combination of MOPAC keywords.
 For instance, PM7 singlet excited state calculations can be run using:

 '''

 LowLevel pm7 singlet cis c.i.=6 root=2 meci

 '''